6 Essential Elements of Franchise Agreement: Licensing vs Franchising

 - What Is a Franchise Agreement?

 - 6 Things You must have in your Franchise Agreement

 - Licensing vs Franchising: Which one is better?

 - To Sum Up

 Franchise agreements may seem simple in terms of definition, but you should consider that the clauses are tailored to fit your business and needs.
 A franchise agreement should include clauses pertaining to location, duration, operation, fees, and use of intellectual property.
 However, basic knowledge would not suffice to conclude such an important contract, and professional legal advice is necessary.

 A newly established restaurant in Canada is seeking to become as popular as McDonald’s.
-Besides, the owner hopes it can give its customers the same feeling as they have when tasting McDonald’s fast food.
-But how can it make that happen in a legal way?
+Besides, the owner hopes it can give its customers the same feeling they have when tasting McDonald’s fast food.
+But how can it make that happen legally?
 Is there a contract to entitle the owner to that?
 And if so, how should it be drafted?

 What Is a Franchise Agreement?

-As defined by Wikipedia, the franchise agreement is a contract based on which the franchisor entitles the franchisee to operate a business, or offer, sell, distribute goods or services identified or associated with the franchisor’s trademark, so the franchisor’s business is basically duplicated.
-By entering into a franchise agreement, the franchisor will have the chance to expand its company without the risk of debt or the cost of equity.
+A franchise agreement is a contract based on which the franchisor entitles the franchisee to operate a business, or offer, sell, or distribute goods or services identified or associated with the franchisor’s trademark, so the franchisor’s business is duplicated.
+By entering into a franchise agreement, the franchisor can expand its company without the risk of debt or the cost of equity.

 At the same time, it can make sure that each franchisee operates the franchise consistently with the franchisor’s trademark and know-how.
 In exchange, the franchisee makes payments to the franchisor in the amount, terms, and conditions established in the franchise agreement.